Niacin (vitamin B3), also known as nicotinamide and nicotinic acid,

 Q. Does niacin improve schizophrenia?

-A. I have seen no good data that supports the use of
+A. I have seen no good data that supports its use for schizophrenia.

 Q. Do you know of any studies which show that the no